ChristianAgyapong/ChristianAgyapong/README.md

 ---

-<div align="center"> solutions with passion, precision, and purpose.
+<div align="center"> solutions with pon, precision, and purpose.

 </div>